deviato/lqm-to-google-keep/README.md

 # lqm-to-google-keep
-Script to convert notes exported in LG QuickMemoPlus format and to import them into Google Keep
+Script to convert notes exported in LG QuickMemoPlus format and import them into Google Keep